 Shred powder by day, unwind in a cozy alpine lodge by night — then repeat — the Selkirks are your home away from home in the backcountry.

-The Selkirk Mountains are miles upon miles of thrilling skiable terrain, delivering wide-open spaces with incredible powder you’ll never want to stop carving fresh tracks in.
+The Selkirk Mountains are miles upon miles of thrilling skiable terrain, delivering wide-open spaces with incredible world-class ski powder you’ll never want to stop carving fresh tracks in.
 The variety of routes will keep you coming back — from subalpine bowls that get your adrenaline going to open ridges, gladed runs and everything in between.
 Smack-dab in the middle of this backcountry skiing paradise is the Valhalla Mountain Touring lodge.
 You’ll find solitude, beauty and caches of ungroomed, quality powder in this perfectly situated haven.
 After a week in the Selkirks backcountry, one thing’s for certain, you’ll be booking your next trip before you even check out.

 Pros and Cons of a Selkirks Backcountry Lodge Trip

 The Selkirks are a part of the Columbia Mountains, located mostly in B.C, but also dipping into the northern parts of Idaho and Washington.
 They lie east of the Coast Range, which sits on the western edge of British Columbia, and nestle up against the Canadian Rockies on the west side.
 Within the Selkirks, you’ll find the Valhalla subrange, where our mountain lodge is located.